AgentMC/Sao20/Translate/En/Part6.md

 *If you do not eat it, you’ll have no lunch......* Tiese interrupted her just before she was going to begin scolding.

-"Hey Ronye, that, he gives it to you, does he not?"
+"Hey Ronye, that, she gives it to you, does she not?"

 "Eh……?"